Can I add external collaborators to private comments?

 - Finally, click Share to confirm the action.

-Can I allow explicit access to Private Comments by mentioning collaborators in the Comment field?
+Can I allow direct access to private comments by mentioning collaborators in the comment field?

 This means that when adding a new comment and inviting a user through the comment mention:

 - When the comment dropdown select is set to "public," this invited user will have access to the document without being granted "access to private comments"